KI7MT/dotnet-core-examples/README.md

 All of the examples are layed out in sections `(Folder Hierarchy)`.
-While the `Database, WebMVC, and WebAPI` sections are not listed as [Advanced](#advanced), the examples represent some many challenging aspects of [OOP](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/object-oriented-programming) including `Dependency Injection`, `Models`, `Controllers`, `Views`, and `Database
+While the `Database, WebMVC, and WebAPI` sections are not listed as [Advanced](#advanced), the examples represent many challenging aspects of [OOP](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/object-oriented-programming) including `Dependency Injection`, `Models`, `Controllers`, `Views`, and `Database
 Integration`.

 ## Usability